United States v. Wheeler (1920): Background

 Sheriff Wheeler established armed guards at all entrances to Bisbee and Douglas.
 Any citizen seeking to exit or enter the town over the next several months had to have a "passport" issued by Wheeler.
 Any adult male in town who was not known to the sheriff's men was brought before a secret sheriff's kangaroo court.
 Hundreds of citizens were tried, and most of them deported and threatened with lynching if they returned.

 The deported citizens of Bisbee pleaded with President Wilson for law enforcement assistance in returning to their homes.
 In October 1917, Wilson appointed a commission of five individuals, led by Secretary of Labor William B. Wilson (with assistance from Assistant Secretary of Labor Felix Frankfurter), to investigate labor disputes in Arizona.
 The commission heard testimony during the first five days of November 1917.
 In its final report, issued on November 6, 1917, the commission declared the deportations "wholly illegal and without authority in law, either State or Federal."

 On May 15, 1918, the U.S. Department of Justice ordered the arrest of 21 mining company executives and several Bisbee and Cochise County elected leaders and law enforcement officers.
 The indictment contained four counts.
 Three counts alleged conspiracy to violate §19 of the United States Criminal Code.
-A fourth count was dropped before trial.
-The indictments did not reference any federal law as there was no law in existence at the time made kidnapping (or abduction, felonious or unlawful restraint, or felonious or unlawful imprisonment) a crime.
+A fourth count was dropped before trial.ʾ The indictments did not reference any federal law as there was no law in existence at the time made kidnapping (or abduction, felonious or unlawful restraint, or felonious or unlawful imprisonment) a crime.
 Thus, the government was forced to rely on a dubious claim of an implied federal power in order to prosecute Wheeler and the others.

 The defense, led by a Phelps Dodge corporate attorney (provided pro bono), filed a pre-trial motion in a federal district court to release the 21 men on the grounds that no federal laws had been violated.
 In Wheeler v.
 United States, 254 Fed.
-Rep. 611 (1919), the district court threw out the indictments on the grounds that, absent specific statutory authorization, the Constitution did not grant the United States the authority to punish the alleged illegal acts.
+Rep. 611 (1919), the district court threw out the indictments on the grounds that, absent specific statutory authorization, the Constitution did not grant the States the authority to punish the alleged illegal acts.

 The Justice Department appealed to the Supreme Court.
 W. C. Herron, a Washington, D.C.-based attorney and brother-in-law of former President William Howard Taft, argued the case for the United States.
 Former Associate Justice and future Chief Justice Charles Evans Hughes led the team which argued the case for Phelps Dodge.